-· Gas to coal switching
+• Gas to coal switching

-With the gas spot price in May trading at around \$4.00, it is likely that some of the coal to gas switching that occurred in 2012 was reversed.
+With the gas spot price in June trading at around \$3.75, it is likely that some of the coal to gas switching that occurred in 2012 was reversed.
 At its peak in May/June 2012, we could identify around 6 Bcf/day of switching.
-We believe the level of switching is now down to less than 2 Bcf/day, but even this smaller amount could affect the overall balance of the gas market should it fluctuate from here.
+This implied that in total, coal and natural gas were fuelling the same amount electricity generation.
+We believe the level of switching is now down to less than 2 Bcf/day (implying that coal has regained its lead in overall electricity generation), but even this smaller amount could affect the overall balance of the gas market should it fluctuate from here.